ortegarod/ws_droneOS/README.md

 This builds the docker containers and runs drone_core and micro_agent automatically. and with restart:unless-stopped it will restart on boot.
 This means Docker will automatically restart your containers on boot, as long as they were running before the reboot.
 Now you should be able to send commands to your real drone hardware from the GCS CLI.

-  >`drone_core`:
+  `drone_core`:
-   >  - Pre-built ROS 2 Humble image with all dependencies
+    - Pre-built ROS 2 Humble image with all dependencies
-    > - Contains compiled `drone_core` node and SDK
+    - Contains compiled `drone_core` node and SDK
-     >- Only mounts logs directory for persistence
+    - Only mounts logs directory for persistence
-     >- Configured for specific drone ID and MAVLink system ID
+    - Configured for specific drone ID and MAVLink system ID

-  >`micro_agent`:
+  `micro_agent`:
-  >   - Pre-built agent binary optimized for production
+    - Pre-built agent binary optimized for production
-   >  - Configured for serial communication with PX4
+    - Configured for serial communication with PX4
-    > - Includes udev rules for stable device naming
+    - Includes udev rules for stable device naming
 - Uses host network mode for Tailscale VPN connectivity
 - Supports multi-drone setups with unique node names and MAVLink IDs
 - Each physical drone requires its own companion computer running these two containers